Best Digital Nomad Luggage Combinations

 The Minimalist Nomad Combo uses two comprehensive packs - a compact carry-on (40L) and a smaller tech-focused backpack (15-20L).
 The combination offers similar benefits as one-bag travel without the tight constrictions that come with a single pack.

-Use the compact carry-on backpack to pack all clothing, shoes, toiletries, and accessories.
+Use the compact carry-on backpack to pack all clothing - including your favorite travel pants and disposable underwear - along with your digital nomad gear.
 Treat this similarly to a one-bag set-up that fits the carry-on dimensions of your most frequented airline.
 The Farpoint 40L for men and the Fairview 40L for women are fantastic solutions and industry-leading entry-level travel bags.
 The 40L model offers ample space, but check the Osprey store for plenty of other sizes.

 To separate your tech and keep it protected, a 15-20L tech-focused backpack joins your larger carry-on.
 This sits under the seat in front of you when flying and should contain tech and flight essentials only.
 The Osprey Arcane Day is less of a highly featured pack and more of a commuter - making it the perfect compact carry-on for nomads.
 There’s a laptop sleeve, plenty of organization, multiple colorways and it looks as good as it performs.